ciandt-dev/docker-hub-memcached/README.md

 make clean
 ```

-That stops the running container, removes it and deletes its Docker image.
+It stops the running container, removes it and deletes its Docker image.
-This particular one is very usefull when you are performing cjanges and you need to rebuild your container to check for modifications.
+This particular one is very usefull when you are performing changes and you need to rebuild your container many times to check for modifications.
 In addition, you can combine with __make shell__ for instance, like in this example:

 ```